Category: Workout of the Day

 5-5-5-5-5

-Today we will be completing 5 sets of 5 deadlifts.
-You can choose to use one weight for all 5 sets or build in weight as you go.
+Work up to a strong effort set of 5 deadlifts.
+This doesn’t necessarily mean you go up to max effort, but work up in weight as you feel comfortable.
 Judge your effort by the strain it takes you to achieve each lift.
-New lifters should keep the load lighter and work on proper body mechanics as they increase in weight.
+New lifters should keep the load light and work on proper body mechanics as they increase in weight.
 Start with a light weight and make sure that you have established a straight back and an appropriate setup as you address the bar.
-Be sure to maintain your posture for all 5 reps of each set and as you increase in weight.
+Be sure to maintain your posture as you progress through each set and as you increase in weight.

 WOD